 Harness

-The Scoot has a 5-point harness that scored well in our tests for ease of putting on and taking off, but it is hard to adjust to size.
+The Scoot has a 5-point harness that is easy to put on and take off, but it is hard to adjust the size.
 Each side of the fittings pops as they go in the buckle, and spring out when released.
-The buckle is stiff and harder to use than some of the others.
+The buckle is stiff and hard to use.

 Car Seat Compatibility

-The Stoke comes compatible with the Stokke PIPA by Nuna Infant Car Seat and Stokke iZi Go; not to be confused with the Nuna PIPA which is not the same and is not compatible unless you purchase one of 3 accessory adapter bars.
-The accessory adapter multi bar works with the Maxi-Cosi Pebble, Maxi-Cosi Pebble Plus, Maxi-Cosi Cabrio Fix, Maxi-Cosi Mico AP, Maxi-Cosi Mico Nxt, Maxi-Cosi Prezi, Nuna Pipa, Cybex Aton Q; the Chicco bar works with the Chicco Keyfit and Chicco Keyfit 30; and a Peg adaptor for the Primo Viaggio SIP 30/30.
+The Stoke comes compatible with the Stokke PIPA by Nuna Infant Car Seat and Stokke iZi Go; not to be confused with the Nuna PIPA which is not the same and is only compatible when you purchase one of 3 accessory adapter bars.
+The accessory adapter multi-bar works with the Maxi-Cosi Pebble, Maxi-Cosi Pebble Plus, Maxi-Cosi Cabrio Fix, Maxi-Cosi Mico AP, Maxi-Cosi Mico Nxt, Maxi-Cosi Prezi, Nuna Pipa, Cybex Aton Q; the Chicco bar works with the Chicco Keyfit and Chicco Keyfit 30; and a Peg adaptor for the Primo Viaggio SIP 30/30.

 We tested the Chicco bar with the Keyfit 30.
-The accessory frame clicks in easily after you remove the toddler seat that comes with the Stokke.
-The adapter frame does not require assembly and is quick to switch out with the toddler seat.
-After the removal of the seat and canopy (they are connected), the stroller/adapter combination weighs 20 pounds and 14 ounces.
-This is too heavy to be considered as a stand in for a car seat frame stroller, which are usually around 12-16 pounds without the seat attached.
-The car seat clicks onto the adapter, but is sort of difficult to install.
-The adaptor has 2 separate sides and they don't line up well with the bottom of the car seat, so you have to wiggle it around a little to get it to slip down on to the adaptor.
-It doesn't feel stable when it is installed, but it is easy to remove and we never thought it was installed when it wasn't so there is a bright side to this otherwise difficult to use adapter.Best Applications
+The accessory frame clicks in easily after you remove the toddler seat.
+The adapter frame does not require assembly and is quick to switch out.
+The car seat clicks onto the adapter but is sort of difficult to install.
+The adaptor has 2 sides and they don't line up well with the bottom of the car seat, so you have to wiggle it around a little to get it to slip down on to the adaptor.
+It doesn't feel stable when it is installed, but it is easy to remove and we never thought it was installed when it wasn't.